-Duct tape can help put mattress toppers in place.
+Duct tape, velcro tape or carpet tape can help put mattress toppers in place.
 It is a strong adhesive that can hold almost anything together.
 However, it would be best to avoid liquid adhesive as they are likely to stain your mattress.

 If you are looking for a more permanent solution, you can use carpet tape to avoid flipping the mattress over and over.
 Carpet tape is a two-sided-adhesive that people use to glue the carpet to the floor.
 They have more holding power than regular duct tape.

 Non-skid mats are mostly used in showers, kitchens, and locker rooms to prevent you from slipping.
-You can place the skid mats between your best mattress and the topper to prevent the mattress topper from sliding.
+You can place the skid mats between your best mattress and the topper to prevent the topper from moving around.